 - Wake up!
 Let go of any embarrassment you may have regarding your senior loved one falling asleep at inappropriate times, such as during a film, a religious service, or a concert.
 Altered sleep patterns, medication side effects, among other factors, can make it difficult for some seniors to sleep well during the night.

-To get more effective communication tips to help your aging parents maintain dignity, or to inquire about our professional in-home care for seniors, contact the Los Angeles home care experts at JFS Care today at (213) 383-2273.
+To get more effective communication tips to help your aging parents maintain dignity, or to inquire about our professional in-home care for seniors, contact JFS Care today at (213) 383-2273.
+We are proud to offer professional Beverly Hills senior care and home care services throughout the surrounding areas.
+Click here to view our full service area.